Call our free Dementia Helpline 0800 888 6678

 In the late stages of dementia, the person’s abilities will be affected in many areas, including communication, mobility and independence.
 At this point, appropriately chosen gifts can promote wellbeing, reminiscence and close relationships with family and friends.

-These are usually made from different colours and textures of wool with various items attached, such as bobbles and buttons, which the person with dementia can fiddle with.
-Twiddlemuffs allow the person to sit with their hands inside them; blankets to go over their lap can also be comforting.
+These are usually made from different colours and textures of wool with various items attached, such as bobbles and buttons.
+The person with dementia can sit with their hands inside the muff and fiddle with the attached objects.

-If you can’t knit, they can be bought from companies that sell dementia-inclusive products, or some dementia groups and memory clinics have volunteers who knit them.
+If you can’t knit, twiddle muffs can be bought from companies that sell dementia-inclusive products, or some dementia groups and memory clinics have volunteers who knit them.
+A simple soft blanket to go over the person’s lap may also be comforting.

 The use of scents can promote reminiscence and positive emotions in a person with dementia, especially when communication and understanding are affected.